ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 ### **Is fact of what happened recorded in the knowledge base?
 Are sc-events recorded in the knowledge base?**

 Right now, sc-events are not recorded in the knowledge base.
 It will be implemented in the future versions of the sc-machine.

+### **Why do we need connector events?**

+Event of generating (erasing) sc-connector is needed to subscribe to both generating (erasing) sc-arc and sc-edge.

+For example, man B is a brother for woman A, and man B is a brother for man C. Here, the relation `to be a brother` between woman A and man B is oriented, i.e. they are connected by a sc-arc, not by a sc-edge, and the relation `to be a brother` between man C and man B is undirected, i.e. these men are connected by a sc-edge.
+In order for an agent to react to appearance of both a sc-arc and a sc-edge from man B to woman A and man C correspondingly, it is necessary to subscribe that agent to appearance of a sc-connector, i.e sc-arc or sc-edge from man B.